 In early 2010, an ad hoc Steering Committee started to investigate the costs and implications of entering into the nomination process, and concluded that the Klondike region alone has a good chance of success.
 They also conducted a survey to gauge local interest in a potential Klondike nomination.
 Although there was general support for the nomination, the survey revealed that there were misunderstandings about what designation would mean.
 A Communications Strategy was developed and community interest and values were further explored through a website, fact sheets and questionnaires during events.

 World Heritage was flagged as a key priority during regional economic planning identified in the Tr’ondëk Hwëch’in Final Agreement, as one of nine projects with potentially far-reaching benefits for the whole community.
 In early 2013 federal funding was secured to re-ignite the process and a community-based Advisory Committee composed of key community partners was formed.
 A full-time, locally based project manager was hired to work with the advisory and project management committees to carry forward a more detailed feasibility study and engage with the community.

 As a first step, a draft economic impact analysis was completed in the spring of 2013.
 This analysis revealed positive projections for increased visitation and spending, GDP growth and regional employment opportunities.
 In fall 2013, community working groups began developing a draft Statement of Universal Values and identifying places that illustrate these values.

-In 2014, a Strategic Direction document was drafted and the Advisory Committee decided to move forward with the Tr’ondëk-Klondike nomination.
+In 2014, a Strategic Direction document was drafted and the Advisory Committee decided to move forward with the nomination of “Tr’ondëk-Klondike”.
 Working groups started drafting the site’s boundaries with participation from representatives of the Klondike Placer Miners’ Association and the Yukon Chamber of Mines.